Darwin's theory of natural selection asks were we created by design or accident?

 So, what is Darwin's theory of natural selection?
 It seems to be inordinately difficult for Christian fundamentalists.

 I'm a beekeeper by hobby.
 When breeding new queens I would draw up a list of desirable characteristics.
-For example:
+The ultimate goal is to provide more pollination of flowers, and honey, of course.

 * Strong queens build big colonies with plenty of workers; that means more honey.